Navy Officer (Former)

 How many people did you serve with who wanted out of the Navy ASAP but couldn't get out because of their commitment?
 And I was always curious why just announcing you were gay (even if a lie) wasn't a shortcut to getting a ticket home.

-Asked by LF almost 10 years ago
+Asked by LF over 10 years ago

 Hey there.
 Great question.
 I'd say about 1 in 50 guys I've lead truly wanted out.
 Most were tired/bored/fed up with the lifestyle.
 Not usually new guys.